dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 ## Configuring a Slim CI job

-Slim CI offers an alternative to running and testing all models in your project, which costs time (and money) and feels especially painful if your pull request only proposes changes to a handful of models.
+Slim CI offers an alternative to dbt Cloud for running and testing all models in your project, which costs time (and money) and feels especially painful if your pull request only proposes changes to a handful of models.
 Slim CI enables you to run modified models so you can focus on testing those changes.

 Once you open a pull request, dbt Cloud builds the models affected by the code change in a temporary schema and runs the tests for these models as a check.
 This process provides a staging environment where you can check the run status.
 When the CI job completes, you can see the run status directly in the pull request.
 The CI job enables you to deploy new code to production with confidence.

-These components distinguish a Slim CI job:
+These components distinguish a Slim CI job from a dbt CI job:

 - Must defer to a production job.
 - Commands need to have a `state:modified+` selector to build only new or changed models and their downstream dependents.
 Importantly, state comparison can only happen when there is a deferred job selected to compare state to.
 For more information, refer to [Defferral and state comparision](#deferral-and-state-comparison)
-- Must be triggered by pull request.
+- Must be triggered by a pull request.

 ### Deferral and state comparison

-When creating a job in dbt Cloud, you can configure your Execution settings to defer to a previous run state.
-Using the dropdown menu to select which _production_ job you want to defer to.
+When creating a job in dbt Cloud, you can configure your **Execution Settings** to defer to a previous run state by using the dropdown menu to select which _production_ job you want to defer to.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/ci-deferral.png" title="Jobs that run
 on pull requests can select another job from the same project for deferral and comparison"/>